elias-michaias/c-trait/README.md

 struct TestStruct {
     int id;
-    // expands the fields of a trait use(Trait_Testable)
+    // expands the methods of a trait use(Trait_Testable)
 };